shadmanshaikh/machine_learning_roadmap/readme.md

 ### Stats :

-> You can pick any of these and start learning with your own pace
+> You can pick any of these and start learning at your own pace.

 - [Statistical Machine Learning Book](https://yiqiaoyin.files.wordpress.com/2017/09/statistical_machine_learning.pdf) : In depth information about the various stats terms.